manasijha/columnar-transposition-cipher/README.md

 In a regular columnar transposition cipher, any spare spaces are filled with nulls; in an irregular columnar transposition cipher, the spaces are left blank.Finally, the message is read off in columns, in the order specified by the keyword.

-For example, suppose we use the keyword FLAGS and the message HELLO LUCIFER.LETS MEET AT CAFE.
+For example, suppose we use the keyword FLAGS and the message HELLO LUCIFER.
+LETS MEET AT CAFE.
 In a regular columnar transposition, we write this into the grid as follows:

 2 4 1 3 5